Extensive compressor reviews and FAQ

 Morley (Tel-Ray) VCO: This is a vintage gem from the early days of classic rock.
 It's a giant shiny chrome-plated volume pedal combined with a compressor.
 I have to admit I am predisposed to love this thing just because it looks so cool.

 It uses an optical element for the treadle control, instead of a gear or pulley like many other wah/volume-type pedals.
 This means it is not subject to the same type of mechanical wear-and-tear as those others, and it will never get the scratchy sound of a dirty/worn pot.
 There is an on/off toggle switch for the whole thing, but there is no separate bypass for the volume control--when the unit is switched on, the volume pedal is always engaged.
 And it's an active device, so your signal is buffered whether the compressor part is switched on or not.
 The volume control is great: smooth and with a useful, natural sweep.
-The only problem is the treadle's pivot position relative to your instep makes it painful to do fast tremolo-like sweeps.
+The only problem is the treadle's pivot position relative to your foot instep makes it painful to do fast tremolo-like sweeps.
 But it's good for slow swells and fadeouts.

 The compressor part is not optical, it is an OTA using a CA3080 chip like the Ross/Dynacomp family.
 However I've been told that the circuit is closer to one of Electro-Harmonix's older designs, and not a copy of the Ross/Dynacomp circuit.
 It only has two knobs: one that increases the level of your signal going into a fixed threshold (this controls the amount of compression), and the other is make-up gain.
 The preset attack and release times are both a lot faster than the Ross/Dyna types have, so it has a very smooth note attack and then it lets go quickly.
 The fast release, combined with the high noise floor, means it "pumps and breathes" quite a bit.
 There is a footswitch for dis/engaging the compressor, but it's not really a bypass exactly.